Trumpiter-max/Web-Hacking-101/Client-Side/xss.md

 ```

-Try to find cheatsheet with keyword `innerHTML` and found this:
+Try to find cheat sheet with keyword `innerHTML` and found this:
 ```js
     '<img/src/onerror=alert(1)>';</script>
 ```